Table of Contents

 – Brain Sugar, Co-founder, PopSugar (Src)

-When launched in 2017, the publisher sent the same text messages at the same time to the subscribers.
+When launched in 2017, the publisher sent the same text messages simultaneously to the subscribers.
 But as the product grew, the PopSugar marketing team started sending specific deals to the users based on their interests and browsing history on the website and mobile apps.
 And nearly a year later, the publisher had 20,000 subscribers for Must Have It service (Src).

-“We’ve always wanted to figure out other ways to have money come into the company.
+“We’ve always wanted other ways to get money into the company.
 This has been a long, patient road.”

 – Lisa Sugar, PopSugar (Src)

-Traditionally, publishers have been less willing to start with brick and mortar businesses.
-Instead of seeing it as a way for them to diversify revenue streams, they used to believe it would make them compete with the existing advertisers.
+Traditionally, publishers have been less willing to start with brick-and-mortar businesses.
+Instead of seeing it as a way to diversify revenue streams, they used to believe it would make them compete with the existing advertisers.
 But the publisher wasn’t worried about losing out on business as it had a queue of brands around the beauty and lifestyle space.

 “There’s so much space for it.
-There are new beauty brands being launched every day, and people interested in makeup and product will buy all of them.”
+New beauty brands are being launched daily, and people interested in makeup and product will buy all of them.”

 – Lisa Sugar, PopSugar (Src)